Web Site of Russ Kelly, Elvis Tribute

 As a Baptist who believes in eternal security, I believe that Elvis was truly saved as a young man and then backslid

 terribly.
 His life was cut short at the age of 42.
 Those who publicly proclaim faith in Jesus Christ and then make a mockery

 of Christ by their lifestyle risk being severely disciplined by the Father.
-I personally look forward to meeting Elvis at the side of Jesus in eternity.
+I personally look forward to meeting Elvis at

-I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting
+John 5:24 Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting

 life, and shall not come into condemnation; but is passed from death unto life.
 KJV

 1 Cor 11:29-30 For he that eateth and drinketh unworthily, eateth

 and drinketh damnation to himself, not discerning the Lord's body.
 For this cause many are weak and sickly among you,

 and many sleep.
 KJV